Stressed about your thinning hair? Are you starting to bald already? How would your life be impacted if you have male pattern baldness?

 How to deal with the psychological effects of Thinning Hair?

-Psychological effects are derived internally.
+Psychological effects of male pattern baldness are derived internally.

 What does it mean?